 The code of Good Faith provides guidance to the parties about the application of the duty of good faith in relation to collective bargaining.

-Please refer the A-Z guide on Good Faith for a copy of the code or call AdviceLine.
-The code may also be viewed on the MBIE website www.employment.govt.nz
+Please refer the A-Z guide on Good Faith for a copy of the code or call AdviceLine on 0800 300 362.
+The code may also be viewed on the MBIE website www.employment.govt.nz.

 Conclusion